josefnorlin/gatsby-blog-boilerplate/README.md

 2) Install the Gatsby CLI
 npm install --global gatsby-cli

-3) Create a new Gatsby project using this github rep gatsby new contentful-starter https://github.com/josefnorlin/gatsby-blog-boilerplate
+3) Create a new Gatsby project using this github rep:

+gatsby new contentful-starter https://github.com/josefnorlin/gatsby-blog-boilerplate

-4) When that is up and running, go to that directory and the following command gatsby new gatsby-blog-boilerplate https://github.com/josefnorlin/gatsby-blog-boilerplate
+4) When that is up and running, go to that directory and the following command:

+gatsby new gatsby-blog-boilerplate https://github.com/josefnorlin/gatsby-blog-boilerplate